enqueuezero/site/architecture/apscheduler.md

 ![APScheduler Class Graph](/static/images/apscheduler-oo.png)

-The `BaseScheduler`, `BaseExecutor`, `BaseJobStore` and `BaseTrigger` defines the common interfaces for Schedulers, Executors, JobStores, and Triggers.
-The subclasses of these base classes implement for a specific framework.
+The `BaseScheduler`, `BaseExecutor`, `BaseJobStore` and `BaseTrigger` defines the interfaces for Schedulers, Executors, JobStores, and Triggers.
+The subclasses of these base classes implement for each specific framework.

-Choosing a proper scheduler, job store(s), executor(s) and trigger(s) depends on the user's current technology stack.
+Choosing which scheduler, job store(s), executor(s) and trigger(s) to use depends on the user's current technology stack.
 If your demand is over all of the implementations, you need to extend those base classes.
 [3]

 ## Basic Concepts